 We have revised our curriculum to be bespoke to Sutton Courtenay School, identifying the key models, representations and vocabulary at each stage (which we are assessing for impact this year) and to incorporate advice from the NCETM (Ready to Progress Criteria) and the new EYFS Framework.
 This year we have welcomed changed our main scheme to White Rose (version 3) which, we feel, best supports the teaching of maths mastery.
-We know that the full impact of this project will be unlikely to be measurable through data for several years however, our internal reviewing processes show us that the children are beginning to develop the vocabulary and strategies needed to deepen their understanding and application of mathematical concepts.
-In 2021 - 2022 we are prioritising number fact fluency in Reception and KS1 with daily allocated time for teaching.
-Across the rest of the school we are assessing, teaching, tracking and providing intervention where needed.
+We know that the full impact of this project will be unlikely to be measurable through data for several years however, our internal reviewing processes and formal assessments show us that the children are beginning to develop the vocabulary and strategies needed to deepen their understanding and application of mathematical concepts.
+In 2023/24 we are prioritising in-the moment deepening of understanding, the teaching of how to approach problem-solving and the development of oral stem sentences for all areas of maths.